panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_lambda_container_image/README.md

 ```
 aws ecr get-login-password --region "us-east-1" | docker login --username AWS --password-stdin "123456789012".dkr.ecr."us-east-1".amazonaws.com
 ```
+Change only highlighted fields i.e `region` and `account number` also *remove the double quotes* from the command

 6. Tag your image to match your repository name, and deploy the image to Amazon ECR using the docker push command.
 ```